Book of Thoth: In popular culture

 The "Book of Thoth" is mentioned in several stories by H. P. Lovecraft, most notably "Through the Gates of the Silver Key", where it is linked with Yog-Sothoth, an alien entity worshiped by sages and magicians.

 The Book of Thoth also appears in video games.
 For example, it is a side-quest element in Shin Megami Tensei: Strange Journey.
 In both the multi-player online battle arena Smite and Board Game Online, the Book of Thoth is a usable item.
-Also in Sid Meier's Civilization 6, it is present as a holy relic that generates faith and tourism.
+In Sid Meier's Civilization VI, it is present as a holy relic that generates faith and tourism.
+In The Fool's Errand, it represents the overarching meta-puzzle that must be unlocked and solved to complete the game.

-In the third arc of the manga (and anime) JoJo's Bizarre Adventure, the antagonist Boingo's supernatural ability is named Thoth and takes the form of a fortune-telling comic book.
+In the third arc of the manga (and anime) JoJo's Bizarre Adventure, the antagonist Boingo's supernatural ability is named Thoth and takes the form of a fortune-telling comic book whose premonitions appear as illustrations on its initially-blank pages.

 In the Japanese novel (and anime) Myriad Colors Phantom World, the protagonist has an ability called "The Book of Thoth".

-The Book of Toth and the tomb of Nefer-Ka-Ptah also are animated in the little movie The riddle of the sphinx, directed by the Ukraïnian director Vladimir Pekar (1985).
+The Book of Toth and the tomb of Nefer-Ka-Ptah also are animated in the short film The riddle of the Sphinx, directed by the Ukraïnian director Vladimir Pekar (1985).